1. Home

 Three types of electric water heaters currently dominate the market:

-• Conventional: The traditional format, where electric heating elements inside of an electric water heater tank heat the water.
+• Conventional: The traditional format, where electric heating elements inside of a water heater tank heat the water.
 The tank size determines how much hot water you have available, and the water is kept heated at all times.

 • Tankless: Instead of a tank, instantaneous (or “tankless”) water heaters use super-heated electric coils to heat water only when you need it.
 These can be centrally located or located next to where the water will be used.